Do You Know How to Reward and Engage Employees?

 Employee Engagement Data on How to Reward and Engage Employees

-We know from our most recent employee engagement survey data how important effective employee rewards and recognition can be.
+We know from decades of organizational culture assessments and from our most recent employee engagement survey data how important effective employee rewards and recognition can be.
 In fact, survey results show that as many as 65 out of 100 employees at highly engaged companies were confident that they would be recognized when their work contributed significantly to the organization’s success.

 And it makes sense that employee Reward and Recognition programs that are well conceived and well implemented encourage ever higher performance levels and increase employee engagement.